Aka Ribon no Kishinote

 - Roma: Emerald is the free-spirited Queen of the Gypsies in The Twin Knights.
 She wears a tiny dress, dances wildly, and hates the thought of living by rigid social rules.
 There's also Mercedes, a hag-like fortuneteller and potion maker, and various other stereotypically-dressed types.
 Of note is that Emerald claims "Gypsies are above all else devout!"

 - Royals Who Actually Do Something: Oolong.

 - Plastic too, immediately after he swallows Sapphire's boy heart.
 In fact, the first thing he does is start to undo his father's evil deeds, then changes Silverland's outdated laws for the better and finally, paves the way to reinstall Sapphire as the righteous king.
 All what he wants in exchange is mercy for his father.

 - Satan: Also known as Mephisto.
 He desired, among other things, to steal Sapphire's unique twin-hearted soul.
-In his earthly form, he possessed powerful magic and Nigh Invulnerability, but was deathly afraid of angels, retreating whenever Tink blew his horn occasionally turning him into a Butt Monkey.
+In his earthly form, he possessed powerful magic and Nigh-Invulnerability, but was deathly afraid of angels, retreating whenever Tink blew his horn and occasionally turning him into a Butt Monkey.

 - Smug Snake: Sir Nylon.
 Mrs. Hell (who appears in the third release published by Nakayoshi and replaces Satan's role) also qualifies.